rmaiun/microsaga/README.md

 Microsaga library provides simple and readable api for saga actions and their compensations, giving possibility to declare sagas in composable way.
 Inspired by [cats-saga](https://github.com/VladKopanev/cats-saga).
 Contains one and only dependency to [failsafe](https://github.com/failsafe-lib/failsafe) which allows to use retry behavior in a flexible way.
 Additional example of usage can be found in this article: [Saga management in Java with microsaga library](https://medium.com/p/dd146ca7d6a6).
+More complex example with Spring Boot, persistence layer and re-compensations can be found in [simpleservice example](https://github.com/rmaiun/microsaga/tree/main/example/simpleservice).

 # Usage